AdaCore/ada-spark-rfcs/considered/rfc-oop-first-controlling.rst

     procedure P (V : Integer; V2 : Root);
     -- Primitive

-    type Child is null record
+    type Child is new Root with null record with First_Controlling_Parameter;
-    with First_Controlling_Parameter;

     override